 Frequently asked questions about the JBL Quantum ONE

 While the JBL Quantum ONE is clearly designed with Windows PCs in mind, other devices do function with JBL’s USB connector.
-We tested the headset with both a Linux PC as well as the Steam Deck, where it sounded excellent and was able to make use of the active noise cancelling without issue.
+We tested the headset with both a Linux PC as well as the Steam Deck, where it sounded excellent and was able to make use of the active noise canceling without issue.
 Unfortunately, the audio spatialization feature requires the JBL QuantumENGINE software.
 Additionally, the headset supports connecting with a 3.5mm headphone jack, which enables it to be used with an even wider range of devices such as a Nintendo Switch in handheld mode.